hbctraining/variant_analysis/lessons/06_aggregate_multiqc.md

 <img src="../img/align_metrics_screenshot.png" width="650">
 </p>

-To find out more about indidividual metrics we encourage you to peruse [the Picard documentation](https://broadinstitute.github.io/picard/picard-metric-definitions.html#AlignmentSummaryMetrics).
+To find out more about individual metrics we encourage you to peruse [the Picard documentation](https://broadinstitute.github.io/picard/picard-metric-definitions.html#AlignmentSummaryMetrics).
 This file format is not ideal for viewing and assessing manually. **We would benefit from visualizing the results rather than reading through this line by line.**

 ### Aggregating QC
 Now, we could use MultiQC to just visualize the data from Picard `AlignmentSummaryMetrics` but that wouldn't be a very good use of the tool.
-Ideally the more data we can aggregate, the easier it is to evaluate the quality of our samples with data collated across multiple results and multiple samples.
+Ideally, the more data we can aggregate, the easier it is to evaluate the quality of our samples with data collated across multiple results and multiple samples.

 `MultiQC` would be relatively quick to just run from the command-line, but it's best practice to write our steps to scripts so that we always have a record of what we did and how we created our reports.
 We will start by making sure we are in our scripts directory and writing a `sbatch` script in `vim` for submission: